louispaulet/ratp_time/ratp-time-app/README.md

 `curl -H "Accept: application/json" -H "apikey: <YOUR_API_KEY>" \
   "https://prim.iledefrance-mobilites.fr/marketplace/stop-monitoring?MonitoringRef=<STOPPOINT_ID>&LineRef=<LINE_REF>" | jq`

-You should see `MonitoredStopVisit` entries with `DestinationName` including “Charles de Gaulle – Étoile”.
-If empty, double‑check the IDs.
+You should see `MonitoredStopVisit` entries with matching `DestinationName` (e.g., “Charles de Gaulle – Étoile” for M6, “La Courneuve – 8 Mai 1945” for M7).
+If empty, try the other platform ID for the station or remove the `LineRef` parameter to test.

 ### API Key and Security Note
 The code currently assembles an API key string inside `src/components/TransportDisplay.jsx` for the IDFM API.
 Exposing API keys in client code is not secure for production.